-The caselaw have established that the court must consider the interests of the child and, in the absence of a serious reason, that the relationship between the grand-children and the grand-parents should be maintain.
+The case law has established that the court must consider the interests of the child and, in the absence of a serious reason, that the relationship between the grand-children and the grand-parents should be maintained.

 An application for adoption must be sent to the Court for an interim order.
-The child will be placed for a short period to see how the child will adapt to this new situation.
 At the end, the judge will investigate and ultimately render his decision.
 In all cases, adoption must be in accordance with the interests of the child.

-In theory an adult has full capacity.
-Meaning that he is able to take actions and decisions by himself.
+In theory an adult has full capacity which means that he is able to take actions and decisions by himself.
 When this person is no longer able to do so, he may be declared incapable or unfit.

-Thus, the method of payment does not determine the quality of the employee, only the elements of the formation of the contract as the subordination bond, the financial dependency defined the employee.
-Also, labor standards oblige employers to pay for work at least at the minimum wage.
+Thus, the method of payment does not determine the quality of the employee, only the elements in the formation of the contract such as the subordination bond and the financial dependency of the employee.
+Also, labour standards oblige employers to pay for work at least at the minimum wage.

-The certificate is not a reference letter and can not reflect the quality of the employee's or employee's work.
+The certificate is not a reference letter and cannot reflect the quality of the employee's work.

-The employer is obliged to give to the employee who so requests the work certificate detailing the parties to the contract, the nature of the work and the duration.
-This certificate must be delivered regardless of the cause of the work stoppage at the employee's request.
+The employer is obliged to give to the employee such certificate upon request by him.
+This certificate must be delivered regardless of the cause of termination.

 Moreover, these hours of work may be modified or extended by the employer.
-Thus, any work performed more than normal working hours is overtime and must be remunerated accordingly.
+Thus, any work performed in addition to normal working hours is overtime and must be remunerated accordingly.